ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ## Dataset Attribute Descriptions

-The dataset we have chosen to work with is related to Leetcode, which is one of the largest interview coding prep platforms on the internet, with a huge catalog of coding problems ranked easy, medium, and hard.
+The dataset we have selected is derived from LeetCode, one of the largest online platforms for interview coding preparation with an extensive array of coding challenges categorized as easy, medium, and hard.
 The total number of observations that have been gathered for this dataset is 1825.
-We have considered that this is an appropriate number of observations, with enough data to perform a correct analysis and modeling but not so many as to need to subsample the dataset.
+We have considered that this is an appropriate number of observations for a thorough analysis and modeling but is manageble anough to avoid the need for subsampling.

-For each of these observations we have 19 distinct features.
-However, we have decided to drop 6 of the columns for the purpose of our analysis, since they are not relevant to our project.
+Each observation is detailed through 19 distinct features.
+However, for the scope of our analysis, we've opted to exclude 6 of these features as they do not contribute to our project's objectives.

-Our target is difficulty.
-That is, with this project our aim is to predict whether the problem is considered easy, medium or hard.
+Our target variable is the 'difficulty' level of each problem.
+In other words, this project aims to accurately predict the classification of these problems into easy, medium, or hard, based on their attributes.

 | Column Name         | Data Type | # of Null | Description |